yatingw24/phd/README.md

-# PhD Candidates in HUmanities and Arts are Struggling Financially
+# PhD Candidates in Humanities and Arts are Struggling Financially
-X-Men, first made their debut in American Comics in 1963, are a group of mutants - humans with supernatural power that manifested at puberty - that later reached a huge fanbase.
+Trump's recent decision to slash funding to research institutions and health systems has sent shockwaves through academia.
+In response, many universities have been forced to halt new admissions, leaving students and faculty grappling with the fallout.
+However, the impact extends far beyond just the STEM fields—humanities, arts, and social science students are facing their own set of challenges as they struggle to secure financial support since a long time ago.

 Here is the shortcut to my [article:](https://yatingw24.github.io/phd/)